netxms/netxms-doc/admin/appendix.rst

     - Timeout in seconds for requests to RADIUS server
     - 3
     - No
-  * - ReceiveForwardedEvents
+  * - ReportingServer.Enable
-    - Enable/disable reception of events forwarded by another |product_name| server.
-Please note that for external event reception ISC listener should be enabled as well.
+    - Enable/disable reporting server
-    - 0
+    - false
-    - No
+    - Yes
-  * - ReportingServerHostname
+  * - ReportingServer.Hostname
     - The hostname of the reporting server.
-    - localhost
+    - 127.0.0.1
     - Yes
-  * - ReportingServerPort
+  * - ReportingServer.Port
     - The port of the reporting server.
     - 4710
     - Yes
   * - RoamingServer
     - Enable/disable roaming mode for server (when server can be disconnected from one network and connected to another or IP address of the server can change)
     - 0
     - No
   * - RoutingTableUpdateInterval